BIGSTICK: A flexible configuration-interaction shell-model code (updated): Writing out the Hamiltonian and other operators

+The many-body Hamiltonian can also be explicitly generated by choosing the option `{\tt (wh)}'.
+This will write the nonzero matrix elements to the file {\tt ham.dat}.The first line of the file is the basis dimension.
+The following lines are $i,j, H_{ij}$, with $ i \geq j$, and only for $H_{ij}$ nonzero.
+Choosing `{\tt wo}' will write out the matrix elements of a one-body transition operator in the same format.
+After writing the nonzero matrix elements to file, {\tt BIGSTICK} halts and does not solve the eigenvalue problem.

-The many-body Hamiltonian can also be explicitly generated.
-If from the Lanczos menu you choose `{\tt ex}' for exact or full diagonalization, the entire Hamiltonian is created and explicitly stored and solve using the LAPACK routine {\tt DSYEV}.
+Alternately, if from the Lanczos menu you choose `{\tt ex}' for exact or full diagonalization, the entire Hamiltonian is created and explicitly stored and solve using the LAPACK routine {\tt DSYEV}.
 This occurs in the routine {\tt exactdiag\_p} in the file {\tt blanczos\_main.f90}.
 If the basis dimension is less than 100, {\tt BIGSTICK} will automatically write out the Hamiltonian matrix elements to a file {\tt ham.dat}.
 This occurs around line 1246; the user can edit this part of the code to control the dimension cutoff for writing out (in general we do not encourage writing out for large dimensions) as well as the format.